Oxeye Daisy

 En masse

-White ray-florets, yellow disk-florets
+White ray-florets, yellow disc-florets

 Leaves